 The best savings rates will depend on the type of discount you're looking for.
 It's always worth doing your research before you purchase to see if there are savings for people over 50.

 In our Cost of Retirement research, we asked people over 50 for their money-saving tips.
 The top answers were:

 - Spend wisely

 Here are a few quick tips for freeing up cash, so you can make the most of the best years of your life:

 See if you qualify for any insulation or heating schemes(www.ofgem.gov.uk opens in a new tab) that could save you money.
 And use switching services like Which? to find the cheapest prices for gas, electricity and Wi-Fi.

 Websites often have special offers that you won’t find in-store.
 Some also give you a discount code when you sign up to their newsletter.

-Make the most of your bus pass if you’re over 65, and enjoy discounts with the National Trust and English Heritage.
-For train journeys, see if you can get an over 50 railcard, or similar discount.
+Make the most of your bus pass if you’re over 65 (or 60 if you live in Scotland, Wales, Northern Ireland and London), and enjoy discounts with the National Trust and English Heritage.
+For train journeys, see if you can get an senior rail card(www.senior-railcard.co.uk opens in a new tab), or similar discount.